 - Box 1: This box shows the total amount of all payments the school received from you for qualified tuition and related expenses during the calendar year — minus any refunds or reimbursements.

 - Boxes 2 and 3 (no longer used): Until 2017, schools could report expenses in one of two ways: based on how much the student paid during the year or how much the school billed.
 Starting in 2018, schools use Box 1 to report payments received and Box 2 is no longer used.
-On the 2020 version of Form 1098-T, Box 2 and Box 3 are no longer used.
+Box 2 and Box 3 are no longer used.
 Both boxes remain on the form as reserved for future use.

-- Box 4: The school will complete this box if it needs to report an adjustment made for a prior year (but after 2002), like a refund issued in 2018 for tuition paid in 2017.
+- Box 4: The school will complete this box if it needs to report an adjustment made for a prior year.

 - Boxes 5 and 6: Box 5 shows scholarships or grants that the school processed and applied to your tuition during the tax year.
-Box 6 shows adjustments made to scholarships or grants reported in a prior year (but after 2002).
+Box 6 shows adjustments made to scholarships or grants reported in a prior year.

-- Box 7: The school will check this box if some of the tuition you paid in the tax year applied to an academic period that starts in the first quarter of the following year — a payment made in December 2020 for tuition on the semester starting in January 2021, for example.
+- Box 7: The school will check this box if some of the tuition you paid in the tax year applied to an academic period that starts in the first quarter of the following year.

 - Box 8: If you’re enrolled at least half-time during any academic period that began in the calendar year, the school should check this box.